 NAJASO has a history of service in many areas – advocacy on behalf of Jamaicans in the diaspora, and on behalf of their Jamaican homeland through their membership connections to political representatives in Washington, DC.
 NAJASO directly and through its member organizations has contributed significantly to Jamaica in areas of education, health and other philanthropic and social programs.
 As a 501(c) (3) tax-exempt organization recognized by the U.S. Internal Revenue Service, NAJASO provides an advantage to donors and supporters.

 Even though there have been periods when the organization has not been as effective as it could be, it is my view, that having survived 40 years NAJASO’s resilience makes the organization a foundation on which to structure an institution that can service the entire diaspora and thereby advance the interests of the people of Jamaica.
 NAJASO starts with an advantage; there is an organizational structure in place which has withstood the test of time.
 It is a structure which is capable of advancing the diaspora’s objectives.
-That said NAJASO will need some institutional strengthening, and probably some restructuring, to become a more effective vehicle for diaspora engagement.
+That said, NAJASO must undergo institutional strengthening, and restructuring, to become a more effective vehicle for diaspora engagement.

-With an infusion of new membership, including individuals as affiliated members, to compliment the current member organizations NAJASO could move quickly to fulfil any new objectives that might emerge from either or both conferences.
+With an infusion of new membership, including individuals as affiliated members, to compliment the current core member organizations, NAJASO could move quickly to fulfil any new objectives that might emerge from either or both conferences.
 NAJASO has already made adjustments to its membership structure to include individual members.
 More will need to be done.
-Given the right encouragement I know from experience that NAJASO is not opposed to change which will make it a more effective vehicle going forward.
+Given the right encouragement, I know from experience, NAJASO is not opposed to change which will make it a more effective vehicle for diaspora engagement going forward.

 Ambassador Curtis A. Ward